Eeason1220/NCTU-Machine-Learning-2021-Spring/README.md

 # NCTU Machine Learning 2021Spring

-These are course asssignment taken in Institute of Computer Science and Engineering, NCTU(NYCU)
+These are course asssignments completed in Institute of Computer Science and Engineering, NCTU(NYCU) 2021